Carreau/jupytercon/jupytercon.md

 The metadata field contain a mapping from mimetype to metadata for the associated mimetype.
-The metadata can be safely ignored, but could contain extra informations like preferred width/height for an image,
+The metadata can be safely ignored, but could contain extra information such as preferred width/height for an image.

-The transient dict is for information which do make sens while the kernel is alive, but should not be persisted in a document.
+The transient dict is for information which makes sense while the kernel is alive, but should not be persisted in a document.

 Let's focus on the `data` field